Cloning the Dakota Repository

 The Dakota repository is separated into public and private meta-packages.
 The core or top-level repository uses git submodules to pull most components from public servers and select SNL-specific compoents from private servers to create a complete Dakota checkout.
 A full clone of Dakota (including submodules) can be checked out by development team members with full access with the single command:

 Developers without full access will need to instead

 git clone software.sandia.gov:/git/dakota

 See notes below for caveats on submodules for external or SNL developers without full access.

 Read-only anonymous access: To access the Dakota source code without authentication, instead use

-git clone https://software.sandia.gov/git/dakota, edit
+git clone https://software.sandia.gov/git/dakota

 cd dakota git checkout devel

-Updating the "master" branch with changes to the "devel" branch: To preseve the stable quality of the "master" branch, a Jenkins job has been created to perform a more extensive set of builds and testing on the "devel" branch followed by automated updating of "master" after successful completion.
-[Insert Jenkins link HERE].
+Updating the "master" branch with changes to the "devel" branch: To preseve the stable quality of the "master" branch, a nightly Jenkins job performs a more extensive set of builds and testing on the "devel" branch followed by automated updating of "master" after successful completion.